jlevesy/kudo/README.md

 ### Knowing who is creating the escalation?

 We'll actually use an AdmissionWebhook, as the `AdmissionRequest` carries [the necessary user information](https://github.com/kubernetes/kubernetes/blob/master/pkg/apis/admission/types.go#L97).
-This webhook will also ask a patch the resource to set the `spec.submittedBy` field of the escalation.
+This webhook will also ask a patch the resource to set the `spec.requestor` field of the escalation.

 Some resources about admission webhooks:
 - https://medium.com/ovni/writing-a-very-basic-kubernetes-mutating-admission-webhook-398dbbcb63ec